 TITIUS.
 In Roman law.
-A proper name, frequently used in designating an indefinite or fictitious person, or a person referred to by way of illustration.
+A proper name, frequently used in designating an indefinite or fiction first signify the outward evidence of the right, rather than the mere right itself.
+Thus, when it is said that the "most tious person, or a person referred to by way of illustration.
 "Titius" and "Seius," in this use, correspond to "John Doe" and "Richard Roe," or to "A. B." and "C. D."